semaphoreci/docs/docs/guided-tour/getting-started.md

 Semaphore is a cloud-based automation service for building, testing, and deploying software.

-Semaphore is **built for developer productivity**, guided by three principles:
+Semaphore is **built for developer productivity** and guided by three principles:

 1. **Speed**: Developers must work in a fast feedback loop, so CI/CD workflows must be fast.